TrendSpider vs TradingView

 As with the scanner, the charting program enables traders to set up trade alerts.

 TradingView offers plenty of newsfeeds, and traders can customize the feeds to get the information most relevant to their investments.
 It has backtesting capability with 15 years’ worth of price data.
-There are good visual heatmaps available for both the stock market and the crypto market.
+There are good visual heatmaps available for both the stock market and the currency market.
 TradingView also provides bond market information – something not available through TrendSpider.

 TradingView shares with TrendSpider the flexibility provided by having a mobile app in addition to its online platform.